Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects

 \section{Discussion}

-We wish to strengthen the connections between our experimental, theoretical, and simulation results, and to further relate them to the existing literature.
-To this end, we focus on two key findings: (a) friction in self-mated granite is dominated by adhesion but anti-correlated with wear and (b) kinetic friction has a weak dependence on velocity to the extent that the breakloose force does not markedly exceed the kinetic friction in macroscopic plates.
+We wish to strengthen the connections between our experimental, theoretical, and simulation results and to further relate them to the existing literature.
+To this end, we focus on two key findings: (a) friction in self-mated granite is dominated by adhesion but anti-correlated with wear and (b) kinetic friction has a weak dependence on velocity to the extent that the breakloose force does not markedly exceed the kinetic friction force in macroscopic systems.

-We first, address point (a).
-If friction were dominated by plowing or scratching, the friction between corundum and quartz would have to exceed that of a self-mated quartz contact, because corundum is harder than quartz.
-However, the opposite is observed, which is consistent with the claim that the friction is caused by adhesion.
+We first address point (a).
+If for clean surfaces the friction were dominated by plowing or scratching, the friction for 1 run's between corundum and quartz would have to exceed that of a self-mated quartz contact, because corundum is harder than quartz and the surface roughness bigger and sharper for the corundum paper.
+However, the opposite is observed, which is consistent with the claim that the friction for clean surfaces is caused by adhesion.